yixizhang/create-preact-app/README.md

 Then open [http://localhost:3000/](http://localhost:3000/) to see your app.<br>
 When you’re ready to deploy to production, create a minified bundle with `npm run build`.

+The rest of it is quite similar to original tool, you can read its docs [here](https://github.com/facebookincubator/create-react-app#getting-started).